AndreasOpedal/cilsg/submission/README.md

 + matplotlib=3.1.2
 + tqdm=4.45.0

+We also added a *requirements.txt* file for convenience.

 ## Setup

 Some algorithms (*.pyx* extension) are implemented using Cython to speed-up the computations.
 In order to run these algorithms, first execute the following commands: